-The headlights come on automatically when the engine is started and stay on until the key is turned to "OFF".
+The headlights come on automatically when the engine is started and stay on until the key is turned to "OFF", even if the engine stalls.

 OFF

 All electrical systems are off.
 The key can be removed.

 Never turn the key to "OFF" or "LOCK" while the vehicle is moving.
 Otherwise the electrical systems will be switched off, which may result in loss of control or an accident.